 If you cannot confirm that your Nokia battery with the hologram on the label is an authentic Nokia battery, please do not use the battery.
+Take it to the nearest authorized Nokia service point or dealer for assistance.
 The use of a battery that is not approved by the manufacturer may be dangerous and may result in poor performance and damage to your device and its enhancements.
 It may also invalidate any approval or warranty applying to the device.

-To find out more about original Nokia batteries, visit www.nokia-asia.com/batterycheck.
+To find out more about original Nokia batteries, visit www.nokia.com/battery.